Theatre Safety Manual

-- If a SERIOUS INJURY occurs, immediately dial University Police at the 1212 emergency phone number, or dial 9-911.
-First aid can be administered or medical transport can be arranged if necessary.
+- If a SERIOUS INJURY occurs, immediately call the University Police at (920) 424-1212 or call 911.
+First Aid can be administered or medical transport can be arranged if necessary.

 - Persons with severe injuries or illnesses that require emergency department facilities for treatment are to be transported directly to Mercy Medical Center.
-Persons with less serious conditions should obtain treatment at the Student Health Center in .
+Persons with less serious conditions should obtain treatment at the Student Health Center.

 - Because of infection, minor cuts have the potential to become more serious.
 Wounds should be washed and dressed.
-Visit McCosh Health Center if necessary.
+Visit the Student Health Center if necessary.

-In the event of a fire, University Police should be notified immediately at 1212 and the following actions are recommended:
+In the event of a fire, University Police should be notified immediately and the following actions are recommended:

 - Activate the fire alarm.

 - Put out the fire if you know how to do so without endangering yourself or others.
-University policy states that individuals are not required to fight fires.
-Those that choose to fight small, incipient stage (no larger than a waste paper basket) fires must be trained in the proper use of fire extinguishers.
-If a fire cannot be extinguished within the first 10 seconds, leave immediately!
+University Police states that individuals are not required to fight fires.
+Those that choose to fight small, incipient stage (no larger than a waster paper basket) fires must be trained in the proper use of fire extinguishers.
+If a fire cannot be extinguished within in the first 10 seconds, leave immediately!

-- If the fire is large or spreading, leave the fire area and prevent the fire's spread by closing the doors behind you.
-If on stage, activate the Fire Curtain by breaking the glass cover on the Curtain release behind either proscenium.
+- If the fire is large and spreading, leave the fire area and prevent the fire’s spread by closing the doors behind you.
+If on stage, activate the “fire curtain” by breaking the glass cover on the curtain release behind either proscenium.

-- Do not re-enter the building until you are told to do so by University Police or the municipal fire official.
+- Do no re-enter the building until you are told to do so by University Police or the municipal fire official.

 - If you spill a chemical such as paint thinners or fabric dyes on your skin: